Living in the European Union brings with it fundamental rights and responsibilities.

 - How do we really know what our rights are?
 Why is it important that we know about our rights as EU citizens?

 Day 2 – The Important Documents

-- The UN Convention of the Rights of the Child (CRC) – animated videos.
+- The UN Convention on the Rights of the Child (CRC) – animated videos;

 - Create flashcards to identify and illustrate some of the key vocabulary and concepts of citizenship, rights, responsibility, and democracy.